The Nut Farm

 The Nut Farm is a 1935 American film directed by Melville W. Brown, adapted from the John Charles Brownell Broadway play of the same name, which ran for 40 performances from 14 Oct.-Nov.
 1929 at the Biltmore Theater (now the Samuel J. Friedman Theatre).
 Wallace Ford is the titled star and the only cast-member common to the play and film.
 According to the New York Times film review, other than Ford, "There is not much else for it to boast about."
+The play's original, copyrighted title was It's the Climate (1928).

-Plot summary
+Plot

-Bob (Oscar Apfel) and Helen (Betty Alden) decide to move to California and make a fresh start.
-Bob wants to buy a nut farm, but Helen and her brother Willie Barton (Wallace Ford) dream of being in the movies: Helen as a star, Willie as a director.
+Bob and Helen decide to move to California and make a fresh start.
+Bob wants to buy a nut farm, but Helen and her brother Willie Barton dream of being in the movies: Helen as a star, Willie as a director.
 Film-producing con-artists descend on the family, and comedy ensues.

-Differences from play

-The play's original, copyrighted title was It's the Climate (1928).